eladiomejias/BDproject/README.md

 This database contains all the information to control a library with their users accounts.
 In this db we are using:

-1. Users / Socios
+1. Users / Socios :couple:
-2. Books / Libros
+2. Books / Libros :notebook_with_decorative_cover:
-3. Loans / Prestamos
+3. Loans / Prestamos :books:

 Screenshots: